veryprofessionaldodo/dotfiles/README.md

 - Automatic pywal generation on boot, taking into consideration the wallpaper chosen.
 Affects the color scheme of rofi, dunst, GTK (using wpgtk), Firefox, Spotify and polybar;
 - A lot of scripts, some for Xrandr, volume control, brightness control, Spotify control, installing important programs, etc;

+Credits: Many thanks for eh8 for the LightDM greeter, and adi1090x for the Polybar theme!

 ### Hope you like it! <3